ocegba/TRAVEL-ORDER-RESOLVER/README.md

 The model has shown a substantial improvement in performance from the first to the final evaluation, with significantly higher precision, recall, and F1 scores, as well as improved overall accuracy.

 ## Conclusion
+In conclusion, our approach to creating an IOB-formatted CSV file for entity recognition has proven effective in enhancing model training for token classification.
+The utilization of the IOB format, with its clear indication of entity positions within text sequences, has provided a structured representation crucial for accurate model training.

+The diversity of our dataset, obtained from official French government sources, ensures a comprehensive representation of geographical entities.
+Our meticulous approach to sentence pattern generation, city replacement, labeling, and IOB tagging has resulted in a robust training dataset.

+Throughout the process, we closely followed Hugging Face documentation, ensuring best practices for dataset creation, preprocessing, and model configuration.
+The adoption of the CamembertForTokenClassification model, coupled with a well-defined training strategy, has led to substantial performance improvements.
+The metrics demonstrate the model's precision, recall, F1 scores, and overall accuracy.

+As we look towards future enhancements and model refinements, several ideas can be considered to address additional challenges, such as recognizing intermediate cities and handling proper nouns:

+**1) Incorporating Intermediate City Recognition:**
+Extend the dataset and labeling process to include sentences with intermediate cities.
+Augment sentence patterns to encompass scenarios involving multiple cities, providing the model with varied examples.

+**2) Named Entity Recognition (NER) for Proper Nouns:**
+Integrate Named Entity Recognition techniques to identify and categorize proper nouns in the text.
+Leverage pre-trained models specifically designed for recognizing and classifying named entities, ensuring accurate identification of location names.

+**3) Fine-Tuning with Expanded Dataset:**
+Continuously expand the dataset to include more geographical variations, unique city names, and diverse sentence structures.
+Implement fine-tuning strategies to adapt the model to the evolving dataset, promoting adaptability to different linguistic nuances.

+**4) Utilizing Contextual Embeddings:**
+Explore the use of contextual embeddings, to capture the contextual information surrounding city names.

+**6) Post-Processing for Continuity:**
+Implement post-processing techniques to ensure continuity in recognizing entities across subword tokenization, addressing challenges posed by [CLS], [SEP], and subword token splits.

+**7) Adaptive Learning Rate Strategies:**
+Experiment with adaptive learning rate strategies to dynamically adjust learning rates during training, potentially improving convergence and avoiding overshooting.